 All programmes are available in full-time or part-time modes.
 Students can opt to begin their studies via two separate intakes a year, one in January, and one in September.
 A pathway for PhD by publication is also available - please address queries about this option directly to the Head of Research (details below).
-The minimum and maximum durations for research degree programmes are shown in the following table.
+The minimum and maximum durations for research degree programmes are shown in the following table:

-Period of Registration Period before transfer to PhD minimum before 'writing up' Minimum maximum minimum maximum , up i PhD Full-time 2 years 4 years (incl. writing up) 2 years PhD Part-time 3 years 7 years (incl. writing up) 3 years PhD by prior publication (part-time) 1 year 2 years MPhil Full-time 1 year 3 years 1 year 2 years MPhil Part-time 2 years 5 years 2 years 4 years
+S Period before transfer to PhD minimum before 'writing up' minimum maximum minimum maximum PhD Full-time 2 years 4 years (inc. writing up) 2 years PhD Part-time 3 years 7 years (inc. writing up) 3 years PhD by prior publication (part-time) 1 year 2 years MPhil Full-time 1 year 3 years 1 year 2 years MPhil Part-time 2 years 5 years 2 years 4 years